 - Help a veteran purchase a home that has already been adapted.

-It is important to note that if you are considering a grant, the maximum amount allowed for the SAH is $100,896.
-For the SHA, the maximum amount per year is $20,215.
+If you are considering a grant, the maximum amount allowed for the SAH is $109,986 for 2023.
+For the SHA, the maximum amount per year is $22,036 for 2023.
 Additionally, veterans must have their disability benefits approved prior to applying for housing grants.

-Once you use your VA loan benefit to buy a new home, you are eligible for some very useful tax credits and exemptions that could help quite a bit.
+Once you use your VA loan benefit to buy a new home, you are eligible for tax credits and exemptions.
 The Disabled Veterans Property Tax Exemption can help reduce the amount a disabled veteran pays per year in taxes.
 The amount varies by state, so it’s important to check with your local VA office to find out about your state-specific benefit.
 Or you can check online at the VA’s eBenefits portal “Benefits by State.”
 For example, some states offer a 100% tax exemption to all veterans, while others restrict it to 100% disabled veterans.

 With a VA loan, you may also be eligible for a Mortgage Credit Certificate (MCC).
 The MCC is issued on the state level that allows you to claim a tax credit for a portion of the mortgage interest paid per tax year.
 The credit amount is determined on the state level, but is definitely a benefit worth taking advantage of.